libmapper/libmapper/doc/how_to_compile_and_run.md

 using your preferred package manager.

-The `examples` folder also contains an audio example, which binds to `libasound` on Linux, and CoreAudio on Mac OS X.  On Ubuntu, you may wish to installed `libasound-dev` package, or the corresponding package on other Linux distributions.
+The `examples` folder also contains an audio example, which binds to `libasound` on Linux, and CoreAudio on MacOS.
+On Ubuntu, you may wish to installed `libasound-dev` package, or the corresponding package on other Linux distributions.